Engineering a Revenue Share System for What's On Properties

 Defined Unilevel Hierarchy with Rule-Based Commission Flow

-The brokerage required commissions to flow strictly according to a unilevel structure, with earnings distributed only as per predefined logic.
+The brokerage required commissions to flow strictly according to a unilevel MLM structure, with earnings distributed only as per predefined logic.

 Full Administrative Control Over Commission Configuration